 - Contributing writer

 - Broadcast technician

 - Radio operator

 Graduate certificate holders have the advanced practical knowledge and expertise to qualify for leadership positions within mass media industries.
 Job titles graduates qualify for include:

 - Managing editor

 - Senior anchor

 Employment Outlook and Salary Information

 Graduates with media communications degrees can find positions as news anchors, broadcast news analysts, and reporters.
-The U.S. Bureau of Labor Statistics projected a 13% decline in job growth for broadcast news analysts for the years 2014 through 2024.
-These workers made a median annual salary of $65,530 in May 2015 (www.bls.gov).
+The U.S. Bureau of Labor Statistics projected a 1% increase in job growth for broadcast news analysts for the years 2018 through 2028.
+These workers made a median annual salary of $66,880 in May 2018 (www.bls.gov).

 A master's degree program offers instruction in media, culture and communications and is readily available for media communications graduates.
 This degree program explores the ways society receives and experiences their news, the latest advances in mass media and the technology that's used for media communications.
 Students will also examine the economic, political, social and cultural impact of today's communication technologies.